Rule-Base/Sdemo/README.md

 Sdemo - 1 Nginx LB + 2 Nginx AppServer (RoundRobin)
 <<<<<<< HEAD

-CREDIT - Codes used in this demo includes original codes from Glen Jarvis https://github.com/glenjarvis A New Nginx Load Balancer Role Added by me to load balance Round Robin between 2 Nginx App Server ( as required for this demo test) A live demo is currently available in AWS to show the required Round Robin feature (IP Addresses available upon request)
+New Nginx Load Balancer Role Added to load balance Round Robin between 2 Nginx App Server ( as required for this demo) A live demo is currently available in AWS to show the required Round Robin feature (IP Addresses available upon request)

 Clone this repo.